Xastir/Xastir/README.md

 9. MAILING LIST

+>[!NOTE]
+> While there is hope that it may be restored, at the moment the
+> mailing lists described in this section are down with no ETA
+> on the restoration.
+Please use the "Discussions" section on Github
+> to ask questions or post comments instead.
+Please use the Issues
+> section for bug reports.

    There are currently a couple of mailing lists about Xastir. xastir@xastir.org is the one relevant for most users.